The 2016 BCGS Walter Draycott free Library Week will start July 17th with our annual Open House and continue Monday through Saturday that week.

 SATURDAY – AUSTRALIA & NEW ZEALAND and

 1:00 PM – DNA AND GENEALOGY – M. Diane Rogers

 All interested are invited to come to the library, bring your questions, and the volunteers will attempt to assist you.

-Monday, July 13, 2015 to Saturday, July 18, 2015 – BCGS Library open daily 10 am to 4 pm.
+In 2015, the Open House was Sunday, July 12, 2015 and Library week was Monday, July 13, 2015 to Saturday, July 18, 2015 The Library was open daily 10 am to 3 pm.
 Free.
-Watch for details soon about special talks and activities.
+Watch for details about 2016 dates and activities.
 All interested in genealogy and family history are welcome.